Transparency Act Report 2022

 Our grocery customers:

-Individual stores, chains and construction companies.
+Individual stores, chains, and construction companies.

 Together with customers, we develop environmentally friendly air conditioning and heating solutions which help to cut energy consumption and improve profitability.
 We take care of the environment and the customer’s values in a secure manner and provide the best service and follow-up from the first conversation and throughout the system’s commercial life.